marianasmmattos/html-css-js-projects/README.md

 # <h1 align="center">👩🏻‍💻 Html/Css/Js Projects 👩🏻‍💻</h1>

-> _🔧 This repository is meant to keep my web projects with basic technologies only, so I can follow up my own pŕogress through time without getting my github profile polluted. 📈 Hope this can also be useful to someone else_
+> _🔧 Following up my own progress through time without getting my github profile polluted.
+Hope this can also be useful to someone else 📈 _

 ## :pushpin: About

 <p align="justify">
-It's mostly a list with some projects that I liked and kept the code during my progression through self learning how to program.
-None of them was built from any tutorial, they're all my original ones.
-Here you can see the source code and the deployed versions.
+This repository is mostly a list with some projects that I liked and kept the code during my progression through self learning how to program.
+They're all my original ones.
+CRUD, API integration, css animations and other basic aspects of frontend web development can be seen here.
+Keeping my projects with basic web technologies only.
 </p>

 <p align="justify">
-The list below has the title, a brief description + link to their respective branch, a gif and link to the preview of every single one of them.
-Also, you can nav through this respository branchs.
+The list below has each project's title, a brief description + link to their respective branch, a short gif and link to the preview of every single one of them.
+Also, you can nav through this respository branchs to see more.
 </p>